HaoZeke/artn-plugin/Files_VASP/README.rst

 .. note::

-   Intel compiler, remove the ``-check all`` flag because problem during the link of VASP
+   Intel compiler: If you compile with the option ``-check all`` you have to add the option ``-check nouninit`` to remove the SPAM of MemorySanitizer

 Use in VASP